2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Carolina Panthers

-Players cut to reach 53: DT Tracy Sprinkle, DE Sterling Bailey, LB Richie Brown, LB Chris Frey, CB Ladarius Gunter, S Demetrious Cox, CB Alex Carter, OT Blaine Clausell, OG Norman Price, TE Cam Serigne, WR Rasheed Bailey, WR Bug Howard, OG Quinterrius Eatmon, OT Adam Bisnowaty, TE Evan Baylis, TE Jason Reese.
+Players cut to reach 53 (FINAL): DT Tracy Sprinkle, DE Sterling Bailey, LB Richie Brown, LB Chris Frey, CB Ladarius Gunter, S Demetrious Cox, CB Alex Carter, OT Blaine Clausell, OG Norman Price, TE Cam Serigne, WR Rasheed Bailey, WR Bug Howard, OG Quinterrius Eatmon, OT Adam Bisnowaty, TE Evan Baylis, TE Jason Reese, WR Mose Frazier, QB Kyle Allen, DE Kiante Anderson, RB Kenjon Barner, RB Reggie Bonnafon, CB Lorenzo Doss, WR Austin Duke, C Kyle Friend, QB Garrett Gilbert, DE Daeshon Hall, G Taylor Hearn, G Dorian Johnson, WR Jamaal Jones, CB Cole Luke, DE Zach Moore, DT Kendrick Norton, DE Ryan Russell, S Dezmen Southward, TE Jason Vander Laan

 New Orleans Saints